One of the most frequent questions I get...

 I ruined my gymnastics career by trying to look like a gymnast whose body type was SO different from mine.
 It didn’t matter how much weight I lost, I would never look like her because of genetics.
 Sadly, there wasn’t anyone to tell me that was OK.

 When I first became a registered dietitian nutritionist, I would have given you a carefully calculated meal plan to follow to a “T” if you came to me wanting to lose weight.
 I figured if you couldn’t do it, you just “weren’t trying hard enough”.
 Very much a gymnast-perfectionist, mentality that was unhelpful and often backfires.
+If were being honest, this was rooted in disordered eating, fatphobia, and diet culture.

 I do not practice like this anymore.
 Diets only work temporarily, and weight loss for the gymnast does not equal improved performance.
 In fact, often times the gymnast who sets out to lost 5, 10, 20 pounds ends up developing an eating disorder and quitting the sport.